-In accordance with Government policy, the strategic policies of the Erewash Core Strategy (adopted in 2014) which deal with matters including housing delivery, economic growth, infrastructure delivery and the environment, are now deemed out of date as the document has exceeded five years since adoption.
+In accordance with Government policy, the strategic policies of the Erewash Core Strategy (adopted in 2014) which deal with housing delivery are now deemed out of date as the document has exceeded five years since adoption.
 In response to this, a review of the Erewash Core Strategy has been initiated, culminating in the first stage of public consultation (Regulation 18) occurring in January 2020.
 This opening stage of the review focussed on potential strategic locations for housing growth within the Borough, culminating in the Growth Options document.
-This was supported by a Sustainability Appraisal that rigorously tested a set of potential growth options (the Strategic Growth Options Sustainability Appraisal).
+This was supported by a Sustainability Appraisal that rigorously tested a set of potential growth options (the Strategic Growth Options Sustainability Appraisal (SA1)).